zeltox/Git-IntelliJ-Go/Readme.md

-# Setting up Git and IntelliJ IDEA
+# Setting up Git and IntelliJ with SSH access to Github in Windows

 Make sure latest version of Git is installed for windows.
 [Download Git](https://git-scm.com/downloads)

 ## Git Configuration
-Add the following lines at global level or project level .gitconfig file depending on the use case
+Add the following lines at global level or project level .gitconfig file depending on the use case.
 ```
 [user]
 	name = github_username